-2015-3 - Reconciliation of Key Balance Sheet Accounts
+2016-3 - Reconciliation of Key Balance Sheet Accounts

-- Criteria: Management is responsible for establishing and maintaining internal controls in order to safeguard the assets of the Authority.
-A key element of internal control is the monitoring and reconciling of financial data within the accounting function. - Condition/Finding: The Authority has balance sheet accounts that are only reconciled at year end as part of the audit.
+Criteria: Management is responsible for establishing and maintaining internal controls in order to safeguard the assets of the Authority.
+A key element of internal control is the monitoring and reconciling of financial data within the accounting function.

+Condition/Finding: The Authority has balance sheet accounts that are only reconciled at year end as part of the audit.
 These areas include accounts payable, accrued wages, accounts receivable, inventory, and due from state and federal agencies.
-Accordingly, the Authority's ability to prepare financial statements with reconciled balance sheet accounts is based, at least in part, on its reliance on its external auditors, who cannot by definition be considered a part of the Authority's internal controls. - Cause: This condition is a result of the lack of documented control policies and procedures at the Authority. - Effect: As a result of this condition, the Authority is susceptible to misstatements (whether caused by error or fraud) that may occur and not be prevented or detected and corrected by management on a timely basis. - Recommendation: We recommend developing policies and procedures for reconciling accounts payable, accrued wages, accounts receivable, inventory, and due from state and federal agencies to the general ledger.
-These policies and procedures should require involvement of a second responsible person as part of the review/monitoring process.
+Accordingly, the Authority's ability to prepare financial statements with reconciled balance sheet accounts is based, at least in part, on its reliance on its external auditors, who cannot by definition be considered a part of the procedures at the Authority.